databrary/design/overview.md

 #### Experiment?

-Occasionally experiments can involve more than one procedure, e.g., longitudinal experiments, pilot studies, control studies, or other cases when between-subjects conditions involve different procedures or amounts of data.
+Occasionally experiments can involve more than one procedure, e.g., longitudinal experiments, pilot studies, control studies, or other cases when between-subjects conditions involve different procedures or quantities of data.
 There may be scenarios where these procedures are so significantly different so as to require a new organization structure combining multiple studies into an *experiment*.
 Longitudinal studies in particular are a good use-case to think about for a lot of assumptions here.
 Requires further investigation.